 There are 2062 Thomisidae spiders world wide, and 27 in the U. K. The drawing above shows the typical arrangement of eight eyes in the Thomisidae family, and the drawing below the typical body shape.
 It is easy to see how they were given the common name of crab spiders.
 Typically they have a broad body, and the front two pairs of legs have sturdy spines to help in prey capture.

 The photograph below is a male of the Thomisidae family.
 It is easy to see he is a mature male because of his swollen palps.
-And also that he belongs to the Thomisidae family because his front two pairs of legs are longer than the rear pairs.
+And also that he belongs to the Thomisidae family because his front two pairs of legs are longer and thicker than the rear pairs.

 Thomisids can live in a wide variety of habitats, and are often masters of camouflage.
 Some (mainly those which capture their prey while they lurk in flowers) even have the ability to change colour.